 Are You an Enneagram 6 Personality Type?

-It's common for individuals to mistype themselves or others when it comes to the Enneagram system.
 Some Enneagram traits may overlap, making it challenging to accurately determine one's dominant type.
 For instance, an Enneagram 6 may exhibit traits from other types, such as Type 2's helpfulness or Type 9's desire for harmony.
-Sometimes, Sixes may also mistype themselves as Type Four or Type Eight.
+Sometimes, Sixes tend to mistype themselves as Type Four or Type Eight.

 That said, the best way to determine your type is by taking an Enneagram test and reflecting on your results.
-You can also read about the different types and their core motivations to see which one resonates with you the most.

-Recommended Free Member’s Series
+Recommended Free Members’ Series